YaelBenShalom/Motorized-Prosthetic-Arm/README.md

     python3 setup.py
     ```

-    The controller might need an additional tunning. follow the tunning instructions on the [ODrive control page](https://docs.odriverobotics.com/control).
+    The controller might need an additional tunning.
+Follow the tunning instructions on the [ODrive control page](https://docs.odriverobotics.com/control).

 5. Activate the system by running:
     ```